aeternity/acf-website/content/persons/4_MW_Sebastian_Borrazas.md

 index: 42
 ---

-Sebastián Borrazás is a full stack engineer from Montevideo with experience in designing, architecting and building scalable applications.

-He loves functional programming, the web and Erlang.

-He is currently in charge of maintaining the Middleware project, which wraps the node's API to provide the user with aggregated data.

-Sebastián has worked with a variety of technologies, including Erlang/Elixir, Mnesia, RocksDB, Phoenix, Erlang/OTP, Riak, Docker, CockroachDB, AWS DynamoDB, SQS, Ruby, Nodejs, Reactjs, Ansible, Webpack, Vagrant, HTML, LESS, SQL, Sinatra, Rails, HAML, SASS, and Backbone.
+Based in Montevideo, Sebastian is a Full Stack Engineer maintaining the AEternity Middleware project.
+He holds a degree in computer theory and has also served as an instructor in functional programming, compilers, and formal proofs courses.
+In addition to his academic accomplishments, Sebastian has experience in creating scalable applications and software infrastructure, primarily employing Erlang and Elixir.
+He is involved in various stages of the development process, including design, architecture, team management and construction.